-- Teams participating in the Deans’ Cultural Entrepreneurship Challenge MUST include at least one matriculated and degree-seeking undergraduate or graduate Harvard student or Harvard postdoctoral candidate who serves in a leadership role; teams may include non-Harvard University team members.
+- Teams participating in the Deans’ Challenge MUST include at least one matriculated and degree-seeking undergraduate or graduate Harvard student, Harvard postdoctoral fellow or Harvard clinical fellow who serves in a leadership role.
+Teams may include non-Harvard University team members.
 While we encourage collaboration with the greater community of entrepreneurs, experts and executives from industry, we require that the Harvard student(s) be substantive member(s) of the founding team, and a committed leader of the venture.

 - The Deans’ Challenge is designed with an emphasis on new ideas, not funded ideas.

 - Teams may only submit one (1) proposal/application.

 - Students must be on only one (1) team.

 If you have any questions, feel free to email our Deans’ Challenges Coordinator, Josh Nelson – email@example.com